us/ceng1003/README.md

 ## P4 (GCD)
 The following algorithm can be used to compute the greatest common divisor (GCD) of two numbers:
 1. Read numbers A and B whose GCD will be computed<br>
-2. IfAequalsBthenGCDisA(orB)<br>
+2. If A equals B then GCD is A(orB)<br>
 3. If A>B then make A equal to A-B, otherwise (if A < B) make B equal to B-A and then go back to step 2<br>

 ### Outputs
-For instance, for values A=60 and B=35 the algorithm will work like this:<br>
+For instance, for values `A=60` and `B=35` the algorithm will work like this:<br>

 ![alt text](https://github.com/us/ceng1003/blob/master/exs.png "p4 outputs")

 You can use a while loop containing some if-else statements to implement this algorithm.
-If GCD of two numbers are known, least common multiple (LCM) of these numbers can be computed by using the following equation: A*B = GCD(A,B)*LCM(A,B).
+If GCD of two numbers are known, least common multiple (LCM) of these numbers can be computed by using the following equation:,`A*B = GCD(A,B)*LCM(A,B)`.
 Read two numbers from the user and then display their GCD and LCD by using the information above.
 ## P5 (Patterns)
 Read a number from the user that is between 5 and 9 and then produce the following patterns.
-Hint: Use nested loops or duplicating a string by * operator: “ab” * 5 -> “ababababab”
+Hint: Use nested loops or duplicating a string by * operator: `“ab” * 5 -> “ababababab”``
 ### Outputs
-Enter a number: 7 <br>
+`Enter a number: 7`
 ##### Pattern 1:

 ```js